 competition organized by Royal DSM, Fraunhofer, and Greentown Labs to realize innovations in Solar Energy.

-The first QD Solar product, an insert into conventional silicon solar panels, has
+The first QD Solar product, a thim film sheet that is seemlessly integrated into conventional silicon solar panels, has the

 potential to increase energy output of solar panels by 20%.